molaraiche/metablog/README.md

 # Metablog

-Metablog is a fullstack functioanl web application that provide fully control blog with fancy dashboard
+Metablog is a full-stack functional web application that provides a fully controlled blog with a fancy dashboard

 ## Purpose

-build this applciation to deliver a product i always want blogs to provide it with this fancy way (more details coming soon)
+build this application to deliver a product i always want blogs to provide it in this fancy way (more details coming soon)

 ## Main Features ( this project is still under build)